MEET CHADLEY

 Ongoing Supervision, Consultation + Training

 I hold a Masters in Social Work in Clinical Mental Health (MSW) from the University of Denver and a two year post graduate degree in Marriage and Family Therapy from Denver Family Institute.
-I’m a Licensed Clinical Social Worker (LCSW) and Licensed Marriage and Family Therapist Candidate (MFTC).
-I am also a professor and faculty member at Denver Family Institute for their trauma therapy course.
+I’m a Licensed Clinical Social Worker (LCSW) and Licensed Marriage and Family Therapist Candidate (MFTC) in Colorado.

-I currently participate in ongoing professional consultation in AEDP and EFT on a bi-weekly basis and am working towards full certification as an AEDP therapist.
+I currently participate in ongoing professional consultation in AEDP therapy and am working towards full certification as an AEDP therapist.

 I believe that ongoing supervision is a crucial part of being an ethical and effective therapist.
 I’m fully transparent about the fact that I don’t work in silos and that I don’t always have the answers- this will be true no matter how long I work in the field.
 While maintaining confidentiality, I work consistently with licensed supervisors and peer consultation groups to make sure that I’m doing my best work with clients.
 I also engage regularly in various training opportunities to continue bringing fresh and effective skills to the session room.